ghengeveld/react-isomorphic-form/README.md

 the server (with ReactDOMServer.renderToString), providing full functionality even when JavaScript is not (yet) loaded on the client.
 Once JavaScript is loaded, the form is enhanced to provide richer interactivity.
+`react-isomorphic-form` works well with React Router, which also supports isomorphism (e.g. its Link component does).

 [npm shield]: https://img.shields.io/npm/v/react-isomorphic-form.svg?maxAge=2592000
 [npm url]: https://www.npmjs.com/package/react-isomorphic-form